le-oasis/docker-airflow-spark/README.md

-# Building a Modern Data Lake with Spark, Airflow via Docker.
+# Building a Modern Data Lakehouse with Spark, Airflow, and MinIO via Docker

 # Overview
-This system utilises the lakehouse data-lake architecture to store and compute data for enterprises.
+Our project has evolved into a comprehensive system that leverages the lakehouse architecture, combining the best elements of data lakes and data warehouses for enterprise-level data storage and computation.

-This readme file will detail how to build an ELT (Extract, Load and Transform) pipeline and connect services that support the Data Lake.
+- This README will guide you through the process of building an ELT (Extract, Load, Transform) pipeline using Apache Spark and Airflow, orchestrated via Docker.
+We also introduce MinIO, a high-performance object storage service, into our stack to handle scalable, S3-compatible storage needs.
+This setup ensures a robust, scalable, and efficient data infrastructure.

 ## Pulling Docker Images